-Other foods can be tofu, cheese of different kinds such as cottage, mozzarella or ricotta is a good choice to add while making breakfast.
+Other foods can be tofu, cheese of different kinds such as cottage, mozzarella, or ricotta is an excellent choice to add while making breakfast.
 Also, nuts and various edible seeds make good choices for proteins.

-Some more foods include almonds, peanuts, peanut butter, and walnuts added to breakfast recipes to add flavour as well as give us the healthy protein the body needs.
+Some more foods include almonds, peanuts, peanut butter, and walnuts added to breakfast recipes to add flavor and give us the healthy protein the body needs.

 Frequently asked questions

-Have a diet that consists of lean chicken stuffing on a healthy wrap, have green protein smoothies, include greek yoghurt-based recipes, grab some healthy protein snacks and include almond flour to make baked breakfast recipes such as pancakes by replacing the white flour.
+Have a diet consisting of lean chicken stuffing on a healthy wrap, green protein smoothies, greek yogurt-based recipes, grab some healthy protein snacks, and almond flour to make baked breakfast recipes such as pancakes by replacing the white flour.

 High protein low carb breakfast recipes

-If you are looking forward to making recipes that keep full for a longer time and do not make you crave for anything else then check out some breakfast recipes with and without eggs that have a high amount of proteins and low amounts of carbs in them.
+If you are looking forward to making recipes that keep you full for a longer time and do not make you crave anything else, then check out some breakfast recipes with and without eggs that have a high amount of proteins and low amounts of carbs in them.

 1. Low carb lemon poppy seed protein muffins

-If you are a muffin person and love muffins for breakfast, this is a perfect recipe for people who love baking and also who prefer baking recipes for breakfast.
+If you are a muffin person and love muffins for breakfast, this is a perfect recipe for people who love baking and prefer baking recipes.

-Each muffin has 8.6g of high protein and 5.7g of low in carbs and this makes it a go-to choice if you really love to keep weight in control.
+Each muffin has 8.6g of high protein and 5.7g of low in carbs, making it a go-to choice if you love to keep weight in control.

 2. Cheesy roasted tomato egg bake

-Like tomatoes for the breakfast?
-Try out this baked recipe with tomatoes who don’t like eggs and tomato combinations!
-This is another baked recipe with dairy flavours such as milk and eggs.
+Like tomatoes for breakfast?
+Try out this baked recipe with tomatoes; those who don’t like eggs and tomato combinations?
+This is another baked recipe with dairy flavors such as milk and eggs.

-The combination of egg mix with roasted tomatoes baked in the oven for a couple of minutes makes a healthy high protein breakfast to lose weight easily and start the day in a healthy manner.
+The combination of egg mix with roasted tomatoes baked in the oven for a couple of minutes makes a healthy high, protein breakfast to lose weight quickly and healthily start the day.

 If you are a cheese person, then crumbling some cheese of your choice makes this a go-to dish for cheese lovers.

-Try this cheese baked tomato recipe which has 15 g of protein and 5 g of carbohydrates and is a good fit for this category.
+Try this cheese-baked tomato recipe with 15 g of protein and 5 g of carbohydrates; and is a good fit for this category.

 3. High protein veggie egg cups